Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Numerical examples

 \subsubsection{Viscoelastic model discovery of VHB 4910 polymer}

 Very-High-Bond (VHB) 4910 is a polymer exhibiting highly nonlinear and viscoelastic behavior.
-Experimental uniaxial loading–unloading data for VHB 4910 are reported by \citet{hossain2012experimental} for four maximum stretch levels, $F_{11}=\{1.5,,2.0,,2.5,,3.0\}$, tested under three different stretch rates, $\dot{F}_{11}=\{0.01,,0.03,,0.05\}\,\text{s}^{-1}$.
+Experimental uniaxial loading–unloading data for VHB 4910 are reported by \citet{hossain2012experimental} for four maximum stretch levels, \mbox{$F_{11}=\{1.5,,2.0,,2.5,,3.0\}$}, tested under three different stretch rates, \mbox{$\dot{F}_{11}=\{0.01,,0.03,,0.05\}\,\text{s}^{-1}$}.
 In our framework, rate dependence is incorporated directly through the network input pair $(\vec{F},\Delta t)$, allowing the model to learn time-dependent behavior without introducing explicit viscosity terms.

 To capture more complex material behaviors, we utilize two iCKANs in parallel, motivated by classical rheological representations of viscoelastic materials, as illustrated in \autoref{fig:KANs_VHB4910}b.
-In continuum mechanics, the total stress response of viscoelastic solids is often represented as the superposition of multiple parallel mechanisms, each corresponding to a distinct elastic potential and inelastic potential.
+In continuum mechanics, the total stress response of viscoelastic solids is often represented as the superposition of multiple parallel mechanisms, each corresponding to a distinct free energy and dissipation potential.
 The two branches of the parallel structure are indexed by superscripts $^1(\bullet)$ and $^2(\bullet)$, which share the same input deformation gradient $\vec{F}$.
-Each branch learns its own elastic potential $^i\psi(^i\bar{\vec{C}}_e)$ and inelastic potential $^i\omega(^i\bar{\vec{\Sigma}})$, while enforcing thermodynamic consistency.
+Each branch learns its own free energy $^i\psi(^i\bar{\vec{C}}_e)$ and dissipation potential $^i\omega(^i\bar{\vec{\Sigma}})$, while enforcing thermodynamic consistency.
 The stress contribution $^i\vec{P}$ of each branch is obtained consistently via differentiation of the learned potentials.
 The total stress response is then computed as the additive superposition $\vec{P}= {}^1\vec{P} + {}^2\vec{P}$, which is consistent with classical rheological network models and enables the representation of multiple concurrent elastic and inelastic mechanisms with different characteristic responses.

 \textbf{Model training.} For training, we use the dataset corresponding to the highest stretch level, $F_{11}=3.0$, while the remaining stretch levels are reserved for validation to assess generalization for unseen data.
 We approximate the initial grid range as previously and extend them by 20\% on both sides.